 5/23 Pat explained SWLR policy as to placing llamas where there are horses pastured.
 Horses kick out with both hind legs when "celebrating" or when being irritated by another horse.
 SWLR would not place llamas with horses on small acreage.
 A ranch with a lot of space would be considered.
 She also pointed out that horses are terrified when encountering a llama for the first time.
 She packed with her llamas in the Wilderness for years.
 When we heard horses approaching us we would move our llamas well off the trail to allow the horses safe passage.
 Even then the horses were very nervous and sometimes the rider had to dismount and lead there horse around us.
 Susi said it is the same for her in Yellowstone. baxter has someone inquiring about her 34-year old horse that is used for therapy.
 Susi though that should be fine.

-5/30 A large number of llamas are being surrendered and need to be picked up in south central TX and transported over 350 miles east.
+5/30 A large number of llamas are being surrendered and need to be picked up near Van Horn, TX and transported to near Fredericksburg, TX.
 Pickup of llamas is scheduled at a ranch for Saturday June 22, Sunday June 23.
 May be 50 plus llamas.
 Count not known.
+Transport will be to near Fredericksburg, TX.
 The llamas have been surrendered to Camelid Rescue Coalition.
 The llamas need to be removed as the ranch was sold and will be a hunting ranch by the new owner.
 These llamas or descendants may have belonged to SELR, SWLR.
 The llamas need our help.

-Are there any llama folks willing to go to west Texas to help?
+Are there any llama folks willing to go to west Texas to this ranch near Van Horn to help?
 On the weekend of June 22nd?
-Or help at the arrival location on Sunday June 23?
+Or help at the Fredericksburg arrival on Sunday June 23?
 If you can't help physically, can you help with donations?
 Email SouthwestLlamaRescue@yahoo.com if you could help and want details which are currently being arranged.